dominik-roehrle/hallucination_llms/README.md

 - go to model_test.ipynb to run the evaluation

 ## To run the results from the existing probes ...
-- download the dataset with embeddings (8 GB): https://1drv.ms/u/s!AhVn8Lx_iIapipkfm8s7rjAHUdhQLQ?e=nX4arh (make sure the folders inside the zip are insides Probes/)
+- download the dataset with embeddings (8 GB): https://1drv.ms/u/s!AhVn8Lx_iIapipkfm8s7rjAHUdhQLQ?e=nX4arh
+(make sure the folders inside the zip are insides Probes/, the embeddings are indexed from the last hidden layer: -1, -8, -16, -24 and the first layer (1), this corresponds with 32, 25, 17, 9 and 1)

 - download the probes (.pth files): https://1drv.ms/f/s!AhVn8Lx_iIapipkgKEms9E6yilRC5A?e=rwuBT8 (make sure the folder is inside Probes/)
 - go to model_test.ipynb to run the evaluation